lypoluz/modular-smart-home/README.md

 * different _things_ are being loaded in dynamically
 * Add your own python modules to add functionality
 * Includes example modules
-  - 'tuyaController' controls tuya-switches
+  - 'tuyaController' Controls tuya-switches
-  - 'minecraftServerController' starts and stops a MinecraftServer
+  - 'minecraftServerController' Starts and stops a Minecraft server
+* Add html designs in javascript to complement your own modules
+* Includes html modules
+  - 'createSwitch' A checkbox with some css and a header

 ## Future features:
 * smart-home-solution
-  * modular system for custom html designs
-  * html buttons
   * time dependent actions
 * example modules
-  * boot / shutdown control of Windows / Linux machines
+  * boot/shutdown control of Windows/Linux machines
   * more functionalities to control a minecraft server
+  * RGB light controller

 ---